 I appreciated his giving permission to do less and his reframing a lower activity level as something positive.
-Over time, I also came to think that his idea was based on the recognition that those of us with CFS often had an unrealistic idea of our capabilities and thus might be helped by a strategy that lowered our expectations .
+Over time, I also came to think that his idea was based on the recognition that those of us with CFS often have an unrealistic idea of our capabilities and thus may be helped by a strategy that lowered our expectations .

 Developing a Detailed Understanding: The Little Envelopes

 Using the term Energy Envelope was a reminder both of my limits and of my ability to control my symptoms to some degree by staying within those limits.
 After a while, however, I decided to try to define my limits in detail rather than just thinking of my overall Envelope.
 This change was triggered by some people in the self-help program pointing out that mental activity and stress could be just as draining as physical activity.

 So I began to ask myself a series of questions in order to get a fix on my limits and needs in different areas of my life.
 I asked myself: how much mental activity (reading or computer work, for example) can I do in a day without worsening my symptoms? how much in a single session? what are the stressors in my life? how much sleep do I need at night? how much daytime rest? how long can I drive safely? how long can I stand at one time without intensifying my symptoms?

 I was also concerned to find my limits in other areas.
 In addition to those just mentioned, I included activity limits (which I defined as how long I could do various activities like housework, shopping, driving, and spending time with people), food sensitivities, sensitivity to light and noise, and emotions.

 In the self-help program, we have come to call these specific limits the Little Envelopes, with several to many specific limits in six different major categories: